SoftUni/Programming-Basics-Book-Java-EN/chapter-00-preface.md

 ### The automated Judge system

 **The SoftUni Judge system** ([https://judge.softuni.org](https://judge.softuni.org)) is an automated Internet system for **checking the solutions of programming exercises via series of tests**.
 The submission and verification happen in **real-time**: you submit the solution, and within seconds you get an answer whether it is correct.
 Each **successfully** taken test gives you the points it gains.
 For a completely correct solution, you get all the points for this problem.
-For a partially correct solution, you get part of the points for the task.
+For a partially correct solution, you get part of the points for the problem.
 For a completely wrong solution, you get 0 points.

 This how the **SoftUni Judge** looks like:![](/assets/chapter-1-images/02.Expression-03.png)

-**All problems from the current book are available for testing in SoftUni judge**, and we strongly recommend testing them after you solve them to be sure you don't miss anything and that your solution works correctly according to the task requirements.
+**All problems from the current book are available for testing in SoftUni judge**, and we strongly recommend testing them after you solve them to be sure you don't miss anything and that your solution works correctly according to the problem requirements.

 Keep in mind some **specifics about SoftUni judge**:
-* For each task the **judge system keeps the best score you had**.
+* For each problem the **judge system keeps the best score you had**.
 Therefore, if you upload a solution with the wrong code or a lower score compared to the previous one, the system won't take away your points.
 * The output of your program is **compared** by the system to a strictly expected result.
 Every **unnecessary symbol, missing comma, or space** may lead to 0 points on a particular test.
-The **output** that the judge expects is **described in the requirements of every task** and **nothing else should be added**.
+The **output** that the judge expects is **described in the requirements of every problem** and **nothing else should be added**.

 **Example:** If the output requires printing a number (e.g. `25`), do not display any descriptive messages such as `The result is: 25`.
 Print the output as it is required, i.e., only the number.